Category: current career memos and observations

 And there was something else underneath all of that, which I’ll come to.

 As far as I can see, this is exactly Eugene’s MO.
-And that’s exactly what I’d lose sight of if I jumped at the offer too early, before I had stabilised my foundations at the salon.
+And that’s exactly what I think I’d lose sight of if I jumped at Eugene’s offer too early, before I had stabilised my foundations at the salon.
 Before I’d grounded myself.

 I’d been my usual vulnerable self about all of this with Paul.
 The worry about the circus.
 The salon as something precious I didn’t want to lose.
 The deeper anxieties I’m not going to go into here.
 Paul listened.
 He didn’t dismiss the worry, nor did he dramatise it.
 He just held it carefully, which is exactly what a good mentor does.